trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ## Creating vocabulary

 Recurrent neural network doesn't understand characters or words.
 It understands numbers instead.
-Therefore, we need to convert recipes texts to numbers.
+Therefore, we need to convert recipe texts to numbers.

 In this experiment we're going to use a **character-level** language model based on multi-layer LSTM (Long Short-Term Memory) network (as opposed to **word-level** language model).
 It means that instead of creating unique indices for words we will create unique indices for characters.
 By doing that we let the network predict the next _character_ instead of the next _word_ in a sequence.